TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

 -------------------------------------------------

-Within your installation you can search for other classes that are extending the original model or repository (see bellow).
+Within your installation you can search for other classes that are extending the original model or repository (see below).

 If the model is already extended but you only need to create the fields for your current installation you can proceed by extending the extended model.